eslint/eslint/docs/rules/default-param-last.md

+# default-param-last

-# enforce default parameters to be last (default-param-last)
+Enforces default parameters to be last.

 Putting default parameter at last allows function calls to omit optional tail arguments.